 My 3rd-great-grandfather, William Bassett, who was in a sense a pioneer when he settled in Ohio, actually came along SIX generations after the real pioneer William Bassett,–a member of the Plymouth Colony who arrived in 1621.
 (Why he wasn’t stepping ashore at Plymouth Rock in 1620 is another story for another day.)
 Ironically, I have far more information about the men on either side of this William than I do on William himself.

 What persuaded William to move his family to Ohio?
 Was it a worthwhile move?

 Click here to see the journey.
-(At least the start and end, since I’m not sure what roads were available to them.)
+(At least the start and end, since I’m not sure what roads and boats were available to them.)

 Keene New Hampshire

 Keene NH lies in the southwest of New Hampshire, in an area that was once disputed territory, with first Massachusetts and then both Vemont and New York claiming it.

 Samuel Bassett, who had been born in Norton Massachusetts, lived in Keene ,New Hampshire when he enlisted in the colonial army in 1775.
 He married William’s mother, Martha Belding in Swanzey, a smaller town just slightly south of Keene, and William was born in Keene in 1779.

 During the period between 1750 and 1790, WIlliam’s family in Keene had been subject to constant fighting about overlapping claims of three states.
 At first Vermont was considered part of the colony of New Hampshire.
 The New York claims to territory west of the Connecticut River spurred the formation of the Green Mountain Boys, led by Ethan Allen, to protect those settlers in what were known as New Hampshire grants.